-If you are in a financial crisis, getting creditors off your back and finding debt relief may be a high priority.
-So how long does a bankruptcy filing take?
-While this is often a concern since you are feeling the sting of your current situation, there are no absolute answers to this question.
-The length of time it will take to discharge your debt obligations through bankruptcy will vary greatly depending on the specifics of your financial situation, the amount of debt you have and the type of bankruptcy you are seeking.
+How long does a bankruptcy filing take?
+This is often a concern for someone feeling the sting of a difficult financial situation, there are no absolute answers to this question.
+The length of time it will take to discharge your debt obligations through bankruptcy will vary depending on the specifics of your financial situation, the amount of debt you have and the type of bankruptcy you are seeking.

 A Chapter 13 filing can take anywhere from 24-60 months to complete depending on the amount of your debt and the repayment plan that is established.

 We believe that education is the key to a better financial future